 The GHS asks whether learners have experienced any form of violence, corporal punishment, or verbal abuse at school during the preceding three months and the kind of violence that was experienced.
-Using this information, it is evident that Eastern Cape, North West, KwaZulu-Natal and Free State are among the provinces that had the highest percentage of learners who reported having had experienced corporal punishment or verbal abuse at school, whereas in 2022 Gauteng, Western Cape, Limpopo and Mpumalanga had the lowest prevalence.13 There is no significant difference between male and female learners in the prevalence of experiencing corporal punishment or verbal abuse at school.
-It is encouraging to observe, however, that the overall percentage of individuals experiencing violence has been declining (Figure 28).
+Using this information, it is evident that Eastern Cape, North West and KwaZulu-Natal are among the provinces that had the highest percentage of learners who reported having had experienced corporal punishment or verbal abuse at school, whereas in recent years Gauteng, Western Cape and Limpopo had the lowest prevalence.
+16 There is no significant difference between male and female learners in the prevalence of experiencing corporal punishment or verbal abuse at school.
+It is encouraging to observe, however, that the overall percentage of individuals experiencing violence has been declining (Figure 24).

-Focusing on the kinds of violence that learners experienced, we observe that the most commonly reported type of violence was corporal punishment by a teacher in 2022.
-This trend is evident in all the provinces (Table 15), but the highest prevalence was in KwaZulu-Natal, North West, Eastern Cape and Free State.
+Focusing on the kinds of violence that learners experienced, we observe that the most commonly reported type of violence was corporal punishment by a teacher in 2019.
+This trend is evident in all the provinces (Table 15), but the highest prevalence was in KwaZulu-Natal, North West and Eastern Cape.